CLARIAH/clariah-plus/docs/initial_presentation.md

 ## Tasks

 * Not really defined yet.
-* Suggestion: Start with an inventory of solutions in use.
+* Suggestion: Start with an inventory of solutions in use and the needs within CLARIAH.